Tanning Lamps Are Not Working!

 In addition, everyone's skin is different and needs different combinations of UVB and UVA over varying periods of time to tan.
 The Wolff Infero XP Lamps are high output tanning lamps that 11.9% UVB when they are on a dedicated circuit at full 110v power.
 The natural sun produces 5% to 6% UVB at mid day in the USA for comparison.
 Some customers have skin that tans better with low UVB lamps of 3%-5% range over long sessions of 20-30 minutes (bronzing type lamps) and others tan batter with high UVB lamps in the 6%-11.9% range in shorter 10-15 minute sessions (tanning lamps).
 You can read about the lamps you have here https://suntanningstore.com/products/wolff-inferno-2645-tanning-lamps

 There is also a possibility a customer is producing quick melanin with high UVB lamps such as the 11.9% UVB Infero XP but their skin type actually needs more exposure to UVA rays to turn that burst of melanin brown as it is those wavelength that do most of the melanin oxidizing to generate the brown skin color.
-If a customer has bought a high UVB lamp, and they cannot effectively tan with it, they may actually require a tanning lamp or a bronzing type lamp with lower UVB level that can allow for longer sessions of 20-30 minutes.
+If a customer has bought a high UVB lamp, and they cannot effectively tan with it, they may actually require a tanning lamp or a bronzing type lamp with lower UVB level that can allow for longer sessions of 20-30 minutes so the melanin that is made by the UVB can be oxidized and turned brown by the UVA.
 We suggest reading this page to understand the different lamps (high and low UVB lamps) and how the various lamps work on different skin types: https://suntanningstore.com/pages/what-are-the-best-tanning-lamps

 Finally, some used beds have older acrylic that is either cracked or has been hazed over time due to use of ammonia based cleaning agents.
 Acrylic also normally needs the be removed and cleaned on the underside with acrylic safe cleaner and if that is not occurring UV penetration will be decreased.
 When acrylic is dirty and cleaned, or when damaged hazed acrylic is replaced, UV penetration may often be improved by up to 30% to 60%.